RoulaNtinou/ElectronicProductsRecommendations-Tableau/README.md

 ### Problem Statement

-The purpose of this analysis is to provide data information about our movie rental bussiness to a potential byer of the company.
+The purpose of this analysis is to provide information that come from Electronics Products Rating and Recommendation Data about buyers' preferences and satisfaction.

 About:
+* Rating levels and Recommendation Status
-* Staff
+* Rating over Time
-* Inventory
+* Helpful Reviews
-* Customers
+* Product's Rating
-* Investors & Board of Advisors
-* Film range and replacement cost
+* Brand and Categories of Products Rating
+* Color preferences

 ### Data Sourcing

-The Dataset used for this analysis come from [MavenAnalytics](https://www.mavenanalytics.io/data-playground) and are available in the file above.
+The Dataset used for this analysis comes from [Onyx Data]([https://onyxdata.co.uk/data-dna-dataset-challenge/]) and are available in the file above.

 ### Data Presentation
 The Dataset has 19 tables, with 599 customers, 4581 inventory items and 1000 films.